Honyockers // Estate GBSM // 2014

-In this bottle you will find 2 reds and a white.
+In this bottle, you will find two reds and a white.

 Red and white wine together?
 What?!?!
 How can this be?

-Well, in 2014 we had a great year harvesting, we fulfilled every contract we had plus extra for ourselves and we still has some fruit in the fields.
+Well, in 2014 we had a great year harvesting, we fulfilled every contract we had plus extra for ourselves, and we still have some fruit in the fields.

 As a stark contrast to 2015 when yields were down to 30% of normal.
 But that is farming, and I digress.

-My father has a emotional connection to having nothing left in the field.
-Even though every one was fat and happy there was still food on the plate.
-So, after a 3 minute conversation with my cousin, we decided to pick what was left and see what happens.
+My father has an emotional connection to having nothing left in the field.
+Even though everyone was fat and happy, there was still food on the plate.
+So, after a 3-minute conversation with my cousin, we decided to pick what was left and see what happens.